 Taiwanese: Pre-cooked regular short grain rice or raw glutinous rice seasoned with soy sauce and stuffed with a mixture containing stir fried shallots, dried shrimp, dried shiitake mushrooms, seasoned lean pork and fatty pork, and peanuts, then steamed or boiled.

-(Please note these are overviews because, as mentioned above, every family will have their own recipe.)
+*(Please note these are very bare bones overviews because, as mentioned above, every family will have their own recipe.)

-* The dried scallops in our family's recipe are my mother's substitution for the dried shiitake mushrooms.
-For a treat, my father likes to add Chinese-style roasted pork (Cantonese: siew yook) to make the joong extra special (aka the supreme porky joong, aka The Robyn Lee joong).
+The dried scallops in our family's recipe are my mother's substitution for dried shiitake mushrooms.
+For a treat, my father likes to add Chinese-style roasted pork (Cantonese: siew yook) to make the joong extra special (a.k.a. the supreme porky joong, aka The Robyn Lee joong).

 How to Make Toisan-Style Joong

 Every region and every family has different methods and recipes for making joong.
 My parents are from Toisan (Mandarin: Taishan), a coastal city in the Guangdong providence of China.
-I am sharing my mom's joong recipe with you; her joong is a variant on the Cantonese style.
-This is her recipe that I learned by watching her make joong each spring and pestering both of my parents with many questions.
-(In our household the rule is watch first; hands-on training comes later.)
+I am sharing my mom's joong recipe, which is a variant on the Cantonese style, with you.
+I learned this recipe by watching her make joong each spring and pestering both of my parents with many questions.
+(In our household, the rule is watch first, hands-on training comes later.)

-Rest assured that joong are not complicated to make—the most critical ingredient is time.
-You will need some planning and a bit of work.
+Joong aren't complicated to make—the most critical ingredient is time.
+You'll need some planning and a bit of work.
 It seems daunting at first, but don't worry!
 Once your joong are done, you'll understand why people greatly appreciate receiving these tasty bundles—they really are a labor of love.
 I recommend making these as part of a group because it's a great way to spend time together and to ensure you have plenty of help assembling and wrapping the joong.